 The fourth annual Hamburg Dialysis Access Symposium (23–24 September, Hamburg, Germany) was recently organised and moderated by Robert Shahverdyan (Asklepios Clinic Barmbek, Hamburg, Germany), who also presented.
-He reports on the event, its speakers and their contributions, and outlines a hands-on live-case workshop with the Ellipsys (Medtronic) and WavelinQ (BD) devices for endovascular arteriovenous fistula (endoAVF) creation that was also hosted at the event.
+He reports for Renal Interventions on the event, which also included a hands-on workshop including live transmission of three endovascular arteriovenous fistula (endoAVF) creation cases with the Ellipsys (Medtronic) and WavelinQ (BD) devices for endovascular arteriovenous fistula (endoAVF) creation.
+He writes here on the most salient takeaways from the presentation.

 This year’s symposium included speakers not only renowned in Germany but also internationally.
 The symposium was opened by a presentation from Maurizio Gallieni (University of Milan, Milan, Italy), who gave a talk on the importance of guidelines in dialysis access.
 He noted that there were guidelines available from several different societies, including the European Society for Vascular Access (ESVS) guidelines from 2018 and the updated Kidney Disease Outcomes Quality Initiative (KDOQI) guidelines from 2019, but said that there were slight differences between them.
 The available evidence in dialysis access in general is scarce, he said, especially with regards to the randomised controlled trials and number of patients included in the publications, and he advised everyone to collect and submit high quality data from their experience to related journals.
 One journal highly associated with dialysis access, is, of course, the Journal of Vascular Access (JVA), which is distinguished by a relatively fast review process.